inab/EMBO-bioinfocore-2021/docs/introduction/index.md

 ## Where can I ask questions?
 - Post any questions that arise into the #general channel in the Slack workspace.
 - The trainers will let you know how best to ask questions during the session.
+Nevertheless, we recommend you using the _hand rise_ option in the reactions panel to avoid overlapping.
 - If you have any other questions please contact us on slack, either using the channel #technical-support or via direct message to the @embo.bioinfocore user.
 Alternatively, please email [embo.bioinfocore@bsc.es](mailto:embo.bioinfocore@bsc.es)

 ## Our advice for making the most of this course
 - Please turn off all other internet-using devices (particularly video streaming) so you get the best signal you can for the session.
 - Carve out full days as if you were attending an onsite course.
 - Embrace the community.
 There are many other trainees on this course who want to start using bioinformatics in their research, so do reach out to them.
 - Virtual learning and teaching is harder than face to face.
-There could be connection issues, technical things going wrong, people dropping out and children or pets might run in mid-way through a sentence.
+Thre could be connection issues, technical things going wrong, people dropping out and children or pets might run in mid-way through a sentence.
 - Just remember: be patient, be caring, be kind, and we will get through this together and even with a smile on our faces.

 ## Code of Conduct